swiftlang/swift-evolution/proposals/NNNN-suppressed-associated-types.md

     default Element: Copyable, Element: Escapable
 }

+// defaults to 'where Element: Copyable & Escapable' only.
+//
+// Self and Self.BorrowingIterator remain ~Copyable & ~Escapable
+extension Container {}
 ```

 This might also serve as a way for a protocol to opt generic parameters *out*